Jimmy Sham: Sexuality

 Sham is openly gay; he married his husband, a flight attendant, in New York in 2014.
 He is an active campaigner for LGBT rights in Hong Kong.
 As a secretary, he manages daily operations for Rainbow of Hong Kong, helps organise annual LGBT rallies and hosted an LGBT programme on Citizens' Radio.
 Sham was also the spokesperson for the 2018 Hong Kong Pride Parade, which drew 12,000 people, a record high.

 Sham has resorted to the courts to have his New York marriage recognised in Hong Kong.
 In September 2020, he lost his first judicial review, and lost the case before the Court of Appeal in August 2022, while awaiting trial over the mass national security law case.
 On 11 November 2022, Sham's lawyer Hectar Pun resorted to the High Court as a last resort for his petition to be heard, after a panel of three judges determined that the matter was of "great general public importance".

+In September 2023, the Court of Final Appeal rejected Sham's appeal for recognition of same-sex marriage.
+However, the Court ordered the government to work on a framework of recognition within two years from the moment of the appeal.